What is an X12 EDI Claim?

 Clients interested in converting X12 EDI to FHIR can benefit from substantial growth of their HL7 FHIR data lake, especially when combined with Tenasol’s other HL7 FHIR transformation services for PDF data, ADT / HL7v2 data, and CCDA data, and be able to perform graph data analysis.

-X12 EDI to Other Formats
+X12 to Other Formats

 It is a rare need to convert X12 EDI to HL7v2 (ADT) or HL7v3 (CDA).
 This is because the latter two formats are typically used for different purposes.
 HL7v2 is more common within the provider domain, whereas X12 EDI is more common in the payer domain.
 They also typically focus on different information, so have little overlap and therefore conversion is of little use.
 To view more information on medical data format conversion see our blog on the subject.